Essential Winter Storm Preparedness Tech Under $150

 When a winter storm knocks out power, three things become immediately critical: communication (knowing what's happening and when help is coming), power (keeping phones charged for emergencies), and mobility (being able to leave if necessary).
 The gadgets below address all three needs without breaking the bank.

-• Multiple outlets – AC outlet, USB-A, USB-C, and 12V DC port
+• Multiple outputs – 150W AC outlet, 2x USB-A ports, USB-C, and 12V DC

 Real-World Use:

 During a winter storm last year, a family in Ohio used a portable power station to run their Wi-Fi router, charge phones, and even power a small heating pad for 18 hours.
 That's the kind of peace of mind worth having.
+The iGen200s is compact enough to store in a closet and grab when needed.

 Key Features: